How Long Since You Were in a Classroom?

 As a consultant, I work to stay relevant.
 I also acknowledge there are new challenges today that I agree are complex and require support, collaboration and wisdom to solve.

 The number of years you’ve been out of the classroom does not have to be a negative.
 What makes someone a good leader or good teacher has not changed to the degree many think it has.
-Good … Read the rest
+Good pedagogy and building relationships are somewhat universal.
+Certainly, tools and context changes but the foundational principles do not.

 Who is Thriving?